speedybits/b4m_turtlebot3/DOCKER_SETUP.md

 3. If changes to source code don't take effect:
    - Rebuild the workspace: `colcon build`
    - Source the setup file: `source install/setup.bash`

+4. If Webots performance is slow:
+   - The script already includes performance optimizations
+   - Check your system's GPU/CPU usage
+   - Consider reducing other system load